ssjlee93/ru-2020-projec-03/progress.md

 We need Firestore to save user data
 found React version of Firebase.
 So far, we've been configuring Firebase for our app, but the doc shows us a drop in solution
 correctly position navbar items using flexbox

 #### Trouble
 dropdown.js and Dropdown.js are being pulled from the repo for some reason

+## 8/22
+debugging Firebase